moviepilot/jogger/README.markdown

     t.friends(:female)
     t.top_list(:movies)

 No problem.
-Just define named traversals that aggregate different pipes and give them a name:
+Just define named traversals that aggregate different pipes and give them a name.
+You have to put your traversal into Jogger's `NamedTraverals` module.

     class Jogger
       module NamedTraversals